 - Collect and submit all required material (below) by March 31.

 - Encourage panel participants to register.
 Chairs register only themselves when submitting the proposal; they should not register the panel participants.

 Contact panel participants to determine their

 audio and scheduling needs.
 If any one participant needs speakers, you must request AV on the

-Click here to see a pdf of the standard proposal form.
+Click here to see a pdf of the 2016 proposal form.
 This is NOT a functioning form, but it offers a preview of the form you will complete.
 The 2017 form may have a different appearance, but the substance will be much the same.